diagrid-labs/dapr-cloudflare-queues/README.md

 This repository contains a sample application that demonstrates how to use [Cloudflare Queues](https://developers.cloudflare.com/queues/) and [Dapr](https://dapr.io/) to build an event-driven application.

+The Dapr application (*producer*) in this repository will run locally and publish a message to a Cloudflare queue.
+A Cloudflare worker (*consumer*) will read the message from the queue and write it to the console.

 ## Prerequisites

+The following is required to run this sample:

 - Install [Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/)
 - Use the Dapr CLI to install the Dapr runtime locally: